turkeryilmaz/openairinterface5g/doc/code-style-contrib.md

 $ git push origin my-new-feature --force-with-lease # force with lease let's you only overwrite what you also have locally in origin/my-new-feature
 ```

-## Merge Requests
+## Pull Requests

-A merge request (MR) can be submitted as soon as the code is considered stable
+A pull request (PR) can be submitted as soon as the code is considered stable
 and reviewable.
 The idea is to start the review early enough so that the code
-author (the MR owner) can incorporate fixes while the reviewer is giving
+author (the PR owner) can incorporate fixes while the reviewer is giving
 feedback.
-Note that while it should not be common, a refusal of a merge request
+Note that while it should not be common, a refusal of a pull request
-is a valid outcome of a merge request review (subject to proper justification).
+is a valid outcome of a pull request review (subject to proper justification).

 When preparing a contribution that is large, the developer is responsible for
-warning the OAI team, so that the review work can start as early as possible
+warning the maintainers team, so that the review work can start as early as possible
 and run in parallel to the contribution finalization.
 Failing to do so, there
 is a risk that the work will take a long time to be merged or might even not be
-merged at all if judged too complex by the OAI team.
+merged at all if judged too complex by the maintainers team.
 Also, note that big
 contributions should be cut into small commits each containing a logical
 change, as described above.
-Finally, as a rule of thumb, the smaller the merge
+Finally, as a rule of thumb, the smaller the pull
 request, the easier it will be to review and merge.

 The reviewer comments on code changes ("open comments") that should be